hjorslev/SteamPS/README.md

 #### Authenticating

-The two previous example does not require authentication to install.
+The two previous examples do not require authentication to install.
 However, some application might require a Steam account.
-If that is the case you will need to use the parameter `-Credential` to authenticate:
+If that is the case, you will need to use the parameter `-Credential` to authenticate:

 ```powershell